LinSwanSaung/clinicinformationsystem/docs/CONTRIBUTING.md

-# Contributing to RealCIS
+# Contributing to ThriveCare

-Thank you for your interest in contributing to RealCIS!
+Thank you for your interest in contributing to ThriveCare!
 This guide will help you understand our development workflow and design system.

 ## 🎨 Design System Guidelines